Second-Order Asymptotics of Conversions of Distributions and Entangled States Based on Rayleigh-Normal Probability Distributions: Conversions for Probability Distributions: Asymptotic Setting

-We give concrete forms of (\ref{exp.gen}) for specific cases.
-Here, let $U_m$ be the uniform distribution on the set $\{1, \ldots, d\}$.
-When $P$ is the uniform distribution $U_m$, the right hand side of (\ref{another}) can be defined for $P=U_m$ although $V(P)=0$ and thus $D_{U_m,P}$ and $C_{U_m,P}$ are not defined.
-In this sense, Theorem \ref{thm.gen} holds for $P=U_m$ and we have
+We give concrete forms of (\ref{exp.gen}) for three specific cases.
+Here, let $U_m$ be the uniform distribution on the set $\{1, \ldots, m\}$.
+When $P$ is the uniform distribution $U_m$, the second expression of (\ref{exp.gen}) coincides with the following concrete form by Theorem $\ref{Zform}$ with $v=0$: